Using open telemetry, a trace can start and stop on different systems. The package is able to handle this.

 middleware.
 This middleware will look for incoming requests that have a traceparent

-header and use the given trace id.
+header and use the given trace ID when available.

 To use the ContinueTrace